burrowers/garble/docs/CONTROLFLOW.md

 ### Parameter explanation

-> Unlike other garble features (which just work), we recommend that you understand how parameters affect control flow obfuscation which caveats.
+> Unlike other garble features (which just work), we recommend that you understand how parameters affect control flow obfuscation and which caveats exist.

 > Code snippets below without name obfuscation, for better readability.